FutureGatewayFramework/fgDocumentation/installation.md

 * The APIServer daemon (APIServerDaemon) and its adaptors
 * Liferay (Not yet available)

 The script approach currently supports the MacOS X only and it has beeen re-engineered to offer a more elastic structure allowing for instance to separate FutureGateway components into different hosts.
-The script way has been also maintained to cope all those cases where the FutureGateway has to run for unsupported platforms such as MacOS X.
+The script way has been also maintained to cope all those cases where the FutureGateway has to run for unsupported platforms such as MacOS X. For instance the MacOS X code can be adapted to support other systems.

-The new installation procedure comes inside the repository named *fgSetup*
+The new installation procedure comes inside the repository named [fgSetup](https://github.com/FutureGatewayFramework/fgSetup)

 ## Using scripts